 The goal now is to maintain and rest up.
 You won’t lose any fitness doing three sets of ten on the bench press instead of your usual three sets of twelve!

 Listen to your body.
-If you are unsure, come have a chat to a Physiotherapist.
+If you are unsure, come and have a chat with a Physiotherapist.
 Load management – particularly pertaining to muscle tears, growth plate related issues in our junior athletes (e.g. Severs, Osgood Schlatters, Sinding-Larsen-Johansson syndrome) and tendon pathology – are daily conditions for physiotherapists.

-Our goal as physiotherapists is to get you, the athlete, back to 100% ASAP, and with the proper management leading into the next month and beyond we are confident everyone will reap the rewards of a long 2018 season.
+Our goal as physiotherapists is to get you, the athlete, back to 100% ASAP, and with the proper management leading into the next month and beyond we are confident everyone will reap the rewards of a long season ahead.